-- 18.1 Fletcher engaged James Lord of Surfacedesign, Inc to be part of a collaborative team tasked with integrating the proposed residential development with the existing landscape and historical context. - 18.2 Surfacedesign, Inc were given a flexible brief to propose landscape design outcomes within wide parameters.
-The landscape vision was to include a roading network for the development, pedestrian and cycle connections and connections into the existing and proposed open space. - 18.3 There are five key elements to the resulting vision by Surfacedesign, Inc, these are summarised below: - From a cultural perspective, the landscape of the Three Kings master plan takes cognisance of how the Maunga has been shaped by Maori occupation and industrial quarrying.
-This has been realised by pulling the circular shapes of the Maunga into the language of pathways, roads, access routes and sculptural play and by the inclusion of exposed quarry rock to punctuate the landscape. - The landform of the site is a defining and key feature of the development and is utilised in many ways.
-This includes the use of apartment typologies which "cascade", terraced gardens to create useable open space and gradually sloping roads.
-The report by Surfacedesign, Inc and the appendices also detail how the grade differences over the site will be managed in a way which is both accessible and interesting to the eye.
+- 18.1 Fletcher engaged James Lord of Surfacedesign, Inc to be part of a collaborative team tasked with integrating the proposed residential development with the existing landscape and historical context. - Surfacedesign, Inc were given a broad brief and flexibility to propose landscape design outcomes within wide parameters.
+The landscape vision was to include a roading network for the development, pedestrian and cycle connections and connections into the existing and proposed open space. - 18.3 There are 5 key elements to the resulting vision by Surfacedesign, Inc; these are summarised below:

-- The landscape overlay for Three Kings includes a planting palette which reflects the unique ecology of the area by pairing landscape typologies with regional plant species and species with cultural significance.
-The specific planting schemes will reflect the different ways native New Zealand flora interacts with volcanic slopes and wetlands. - The use of open spaces for stormwater management and drainage is an important part of this development as they will act as retention ponds during large flood events.
+- From a cultural perspective, the landscape of within the Three Kings master plan takes cognisance of how the Maunga have been shaped by Maori occupation and industrial quarrying.
+This has been realised by pulling the circular shapes of the Maunga into the language of pathways, roads, access routes and sculptural play throughout Three Kings and by the inclusion of exposed quarry rock to punctuate the landscape. - The landform of the site is a defining and key feature of the development and is utilised in many ways.
+This includes the use of apartment typologies which "cascade", terraced gardens to create useable open space, and gradually sloping roads.
+The report by Surfacedesign, Inc and the appendices also detail how the grade differences over the site will be managed in a way which is both accessible and interesting to the eye. - The landscape overlay for Three Kings includes a planting palette which reflects the unique ecology of the area by pairing landscape typologies with regional plant species and species with cultural significance.
+The specific planting schemes will reflect the different ways native New Zealand flora interacts with volcanic slopes and wetlands. - The use of open spaces for stormwater management and drainage is an important part of this development as they will act as retention ponds that are important tools during large flood events.
 To aid in the matter, the master plan seeks to employ a wetland ring that runs along the inner face of the former quarry edge to hold stormwater runoff and provide preliminary filtration.
-The wetland will also provide habitat and amenity for pedestrians and will also provide the opportunity for a new water feature to celebrate the importance of wairoa (highest purity ground water) on the Three Kings site. - In terms of open space and recreation, the master plan provides the opportunity to create an open space network that connects the existing fragmented network of parks and reserves by adding 8.9km of public pathways to the existing routes.
-The development will also provide a central park, known as The Green, which represents the heart of the open space network on the site.
-This space was further discussed in section 16 above. - 18.4 Overall, the report by Surfacedesign, Inc concludes that the master plan offers a legible road network and unique landscape features that: - Heal the current site environmentally - Educate the community - Produce engaging spaces for play and leisure - Create cultural connections between Maori and European understandings of the site.
+The wetland will also provide habitat and amenity for pedestrians and will also provide the opportunity for a new water feature to celebrate the importance of wairoa (highest purity ground water) on the Three Kings site. - In terms of open space and recreation, the master plan provides the opportunity to create a connective open space experience for pedestrians.
+The development will also provide a central park known as The Green which represents the heart of the open space network on the site. - 18.4 Overall, the report by Surfacedesign, Inc concludes that the master plan offers a legible road network and unique landscape features that: - Heal the current site environmentally - Educate the community - Produce engaging spaces for play and leisure

+Create cultural connections between Maori and European understandings of the site.